aposin/openinsuranceplatform/CODING_MANIFEST.md

 ## 3. Communication and Tools
 ### 3.1	Roles
-This open source project has the following types of people:
+This open source project contains the following types of people:

 - Author: The person/s or organization that created the project.
 The association itself.
 - Owner: The person/s who has administrative ownership over the organization or repository.
 The association itself.
 - Maintainers: Contributors who are responsible for driving the vision, managing the organizational aspects of the project and handle contributions.
 (They may also be authors or owners of the project.)
-Project Engineering Committee will execute this tasks with defined sub roles
+The Project Engineering Committee, described in the Governance Charter will execute this tasks with defined sub roles:
   - Integration Manager
 Is responsible for handling and validating pull requests regarding the contribution guidelines and the overall strategic scope.
   - (Dictator, if any)